 Lifetime member: Dr Ian Hoffman.
 Dr Ian is a founding member of the Highlands Foundation.
 He was the treasurer for many years and stepped down from active membership in 2017.
-We would like to recognise his work in PNG and thank him for his commitments.
+We want to recognise his work in PNG and thank him for his commitment.
 He is the reason WE exist.
 He came home from a working trip to PNG, talked with some midwives (Marie being one) and shared his stories.
-A trip was planned in 2004 and on their return, The Highlands Foundation began.
-WE are proud to continue in his footsteps.
+A trip was planned in 2004, and The Highlands Foundation began on their return.
+We are proud to continue in his footsteps.
 We often talk about "what Ian would say!"